 Essentially, you are only allowed to stand your ground (with deadly force) against an attack within reason.

 The use of deadly force is only permissible where one is in imminent danger of death or serious injury.
 Otherwise, the force (self-defense) must be on par with the force of the attack.
 For instance, proper self-defense answers a punch with a punch rather than a shot for a punch.
 Similarly you can’t take out a knife and stab someone who has slapped you.
-Neither excessive or deadly force can be used during a mild attack or fight.
+You cannot use excessive force or deadly force during a mild attack or fight.

 The ‘Stand Your Ground’ law in North Carolina allows one to use force, deadly or otherwise, in self-defense.
 The self-defense must be within reason when such citizen is at his or her home, vehicle or workplace.
 A person may also use reasonable force to defend his family or a third-party.
 Before you decide to stand your ground you better be doubly sure that deadly force is necessary.
 If it was not appropriate to use deadly force you can bet that you'll face a serious assault charge.